ciociandorin/flutter_app_custom_activity_recognition_location_distance/README.md

 Each detected activity will have an activity type, which is one of the following:

--IN_VEHICLE
+- IN_VEHICLE
--ON_BICYCLE
+- ON_BICYCLE
--ON_FOOT
+- ON_FOOT
--RUNNING
+- RUNNING
--STILL
+- STILL
--TILTING
+- TILTING
--UNKNOWN
+- UNKNOWN
--WALKING
+- WALKING
--INVALID (used for parsing errors)
+- INVALID (used for parsing errors)

 As well as a confidence expressed in percentages (i.e. a value from 0-100).